CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/README.md

 - Data quality

 Customer experience also plays a critical role.
 Even without immediate conversion, positive interactions can improve retention, engagement, and long-term value.

 ---

-## 🧠 Personal Approach (Data × Marketing × Behavior)

-This project reflects my approach to combining:

-- Data analysis
-- Marketing strategy
-- Customer behavior understanding

-With a background in linguistics and computational analysis, I approach data not only as numbers, but as signals of human behavior, decision-making, and perception.

-This allows me to:
-- interpret patterns beyond surface-level metrics
-- connect data insights to customer psychology
-- understand how messaging, structure, and positioning influence performance

-Combined with hands-on CRM experience, I focus on translating data into actionable strategies aligned with real-world business operations.

----